aawc/HowSecurityKeysWork/README.md

 ### Bad scenario

 Now consider another scenario.
-You cousin Vinny sends you an email that contains a link to a **free lottery to win an iPad**.
-When you click on the link, you are shown a similar login page and here's what happens:
+Your cousin Vinny sends you an email that contains a hyperlink to a **free lottery to win an iPad**.
+When you click on the link, you are shown a login page similar to previous scenario and here's what
+happens:

 1. The link goes to ```www.gogle.com```
 1. You are asked to login into your Google account.